befelix/nautilus-pushbullet/README.md

 * python2-pushbullet (https://pypi.python.org/pypi/pushbullet.py/0.5.0)

 Installation:
- * $ mkdir -p /usr/share/nautilus-python/extensions
+ * sudo mkdir -p /usr/share/nautilus-python/extensions
- * $ install -m755 nautilus-pushbullet.py /usr/share/nautilus-python/extensions/nautilus-pushbullet.py
+ * sudo install -m755 nautilus-pushbullet.py /usr/share/nautilus-python/extensions/nautilus-pushbullet.py
- * $ install -m755 nautilus-pushbullet.py /usr/bin/nautilus-pushbullet
+ * sudo install -m755 nautilus-pushbullet.py /usr/bin/nautilus-pushbullet
- * $ nautilus-pushbullet
+ * nautilus-pushbullet

 The last commands propts you to enter you Access Token (API) and the current device name of pushbullet.
 The restricted device stops the script from pushing to the device you are currently working on.
 This command needs to be run only once.